 Training

-The Collaborative Institutional Training Initiative (CITI) Human Research Protections Training Course is a self-paced web-based training program covering core ethical concepts and regulatory requirements.
-Purdue University requires all individuals engaged in the conduct of human subject research to have current CITI certification, which may be updated by a refresher course after 4 years.
+CITI Human Subjects Research Training Course is a self-paced web-based training covering core ethical concepts and regulatory requirements.
+Purdue University requires all individuals engaged in the conduct of human subject research to have current CITI certification, which must be updated by a refresher course after 4 years.

 Online CITI Training